davidddeveloper/alx-interview/0x02-minimum_operations/README.md

 > recursion in python is when a function calls itself.
 Think of it as another way of creating loops.
 > The best way I understand recursion is when I think of them as stack (multiple books ontop of each other).
 > imagine a function that takes a positive integer argument n and calls itself, each times it decrement n and print it out until n is zero (`break point`)
 > now imagine calling that function and passing 4 as the argument for n.
-What would you think will happen?
-Alright lemme explain to you the stacking I mention earlier.
+What do you think will happen?
+This is what the stacking would look like and I thing it is self explanatory - the function that call itself will have to wait for itself `the clone` to finish before continuing itself. - `synchronous` So it keeps stacking until the break point is reached.
+When the break point is reached the function rolls back executing other part of the code after the call to itself.
+>
 >

 ### `prime factorization`